 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-If one of your goals for the New Year—or any time of year, for that matter—is to eat healthier or to lose weight, then you’ve probably had a run-in or two with some food cravings by now.
+If one of your goals is to eat healthier or to lose weight, then you’ve probably had a run-in or two with some food cravings by now.

 These overpowering impulses can derail even the most disciplined dieters.
 They also can be incredibly discouraging.
 After all, if you can’t say no to your desire for something salty, crunchy, or sweet, what hope is there that you’ll reach your goal?